epochml/bylaws/source/title-2/chapter-1.md

 ## §2.
 Purpose of this Document

 1. This document is intended to define the Epoch information classification system for Epoch data and systems.
-Data and systems shall be defined by the Epoch Technical Team.
+Data and systems shall be defined by the Epoch Technical Division.

 ## §3.
 Applicability